Morning top 5: Eighth Amendment poll shows reduced lead for 'Yes'; Government defeated on digital age of consent proposals

 It shows he paid Michael Cohen more than $100,000 for expenses incurred in 2016.

-Mr Trump has previously denied knowing of any payments to Stormy Daniels, and denies the affair.
+Mr Trump has previously denied knowing of any payments to Stormy Daniels, and denies the alleged affair.